Labrador temperament is often described in very positive terms.

 - The influence of the puppy’s environment.

-The foundations of a puppy’s temperament are inherited from his parents, but the way he is raised can have quite an impact on the temperament of the dog you end up with in a year or so.
+The foundations of a puppy’s temperament are inherited from his parents, but the way he is raised can have quite an impact.

 Choosing the right parents